Homework: the kids hate it, and the parents hate it.

 A basic pegboard has been customized by adding containers, hooks, and mini shelves to keep all the materials tidy.

-The desk and pegboard will comfortably fit into a small corner of any room so it can be placed in a kids room.
+The desk and pegboard will comfortably fit into a small corner of any room to be placed in a kids’ room.

 from petit and small